 - The Flame of the West

-- The Mountain of Fire
+- The Mountain of Fire (Captains of the West, Fellowship Aragorn 3)

 While the heroes with the Noble trait come from every sphere of influence, the allies, attachments, and events tend to come from only one sphere: Leadership.
 This is the most obvious sphere for a trait like this to come in, as the Nobles lead the armies into battle.
 These are the commanders, and can, therefore, be found in the sphere that has the least trouble in getting out a big army.

 There are some Spirit allies with the Noble trait, usually reskins of heroes like Arwen and Glorfindel.
 But with Well Warned also in the Spirit sphere, you could get away with adding a Spirit Noble hero to your decklist for the sake of variety.
+Other heroes can also be found in Tactics and Lore, but those spheres tend to focus on other traits than the Noble trait.
+Any Noble deck should have access to Leadership at the very least.

 The Noble trait is a very pure form of the strengths of Leadership in general.
 Most noticiable is the way that Nobles can benefit from getting more resources.
 Cards like Envoy of Pelargir and Captain’s Wisdom will add more resources to your Noble hero, that can then be used to trigger effects like Heir of Mardil to ready the hero.
 Furthermore, there are plenty of uses for those resources when it comes to churning out more allies, even some high cost ones.
 If you are playing with a lot of Noble characters, then your resources shouldn’t be a problem.

 Another thing that Nobles do surprisingly well is defending.
-With recent additions like Ancestral Armour, the Nobles can do a fair bit of defending for your deck if you want to have your allies do something else.
+With recent additions like Ancestral Armour and Shining Shield, the Nobles can do a fair bit of defending for your deck if you want to have your allies do something else.
 Add in some older cards like Arwen, and your Noble hero can become a solid defender.
 If an enemy is still more powerful than your hero, there is the often overlooked Terrible to Behold event for when you are defending with a Noble hero.
 That way, you can avoid some powerful foe that would otherwise have damaged or killed a character.

 Synergy with other traits